himb0/shop/README.md

 After detailed analysis, below header information is added.

 ### **UserAgent**
-The header information that contains a characteristic string that allows the network protocol peers to identify the application type, operating system, software vendor or software version of the requesting software user agent.
+The header information contains information that allows the network protocol peers to identify the application type, operating system, software vendor or software version of the requesting software user agent.

 UserAgent information server will be able to fulfill clients providing below info: